ShaneCurcuru/menotomymatters/_posts/2020-03-12-covid-info.md

     - Arlington Senior Center - CLOSED
     - Senior rides and meals **will operate**
 - [Sign up for town alerts](https://www.arlingtonma.gov/communications-center) or follow on social media in the Communications Center
+- [League of Women's Voters Candidates Night](http://www.lwva.com/elections.html#candnight) is cancelled.
+They still offer an online candidate's guide for brief statements.
+- **ELECTIONS** Anyone can request an [absentee ballot by filling in the application](https://www.arlingtonma.gov/home/showdocument?id=49768), signing it, and either mailing or emailing a scanned/picture copy of it to the [town clerk's office](https://www.arlingtonma.gov/Home/Components/BusinessDirectory/BusinessDirectory/35/).
+Be sure to allow time for it to be mailed to you.
+- [**Town Meeting** is scheduled to start 27-April.](https://www.arlingtonma.gov/town-governance/town-meeting)  A decision will be made later if postponement or other changes are needed.

 ## Local Government Resources